You are currently viewing What is the Best Insulation for Your Home? R-Value vs. Cost

 R-15 (Sheathing) to R-19 (Batts)

-Using this chart, you can determine what type of insulation is best for your home based on your recommended thermal performance.
+Using the following chart, you determine what type of insulation is best for your home based on your recommended thermal performance:

 Insulation Material